 In collaboration with the Indiana University School of Medicine, ASK is one of three community based organizations that provides community learning experiences for pediatric residents in the Indiana University medical education program at Indiana University Health.
 The project focuses on populations of children with special health care needs who are defined as children with disabilities and serious chronic illness, Hispanic children whose parents speak English as a second language, and children who are victims of domestic violence.
 This project is changing the way pediatric residents are trained to work with community organizations in meeting the needs of children with special needs and their families through site visits, interactions with families and children, and special projects.

-ASK has a partnership with MDwise, a Medicaid managed care organizations (MCO) in order to provide premium service to their member families who have children with special needs.
-ASK is pleased that this program has grown from one MCO to several care coordination entities throughout the state.
-ASK currently provides care coordination services to participants and their families.
-Children and youth with chronic illnesses or disability often have complex medical, educational, social and vocational needs that require a wide range of services.
+ASK works in partnership with MDwise, a Medicaid managed care organization (MCO), to provide premium service to its member families who have children with special needs.
+Children and youth with chronic illnesses or disabilities often have complex medical, educational, social and vocational needs that require a wide range of services.
 The number of providers and agencies involved can be overwhelming to the family.
 ASK staff are available to assist families in their efforts to understand the medical home concept and to ensure that the child receives appropriate, comprehensive family-centered care.

-ASK provides intensive services to families of children with special needs in conjunction with medical and behavioral case management received from these organizations.
-The range of services ASK provides includes information & referral to community resources, 1 on 1 training regarding health care financing and education options, and parent to parent support.
+ASK provides intensive services to families of children with special needs in conjunction with medical and behavioral case management received from our partners at MDwise.
+The range of services ASK provides includes information & referral to community resources, 1-on-1 training regarding health care financing and education options, and parent to parent support.
 ASK also educates the care coordination personnel about community resources, education, health care financing options and disability issues.
-The goal is to one day expand this project to include private health insurance companies.

 Return to the top of the page